nahumfarchi/nahumfarchi.github.io/generative/DIY-ringers.md

 }
 ```

-At each step, we ask `findCandidate` for the next circle and then, if one was found, we push it into the `ring`.
+At each step, we ask `findCandidate` for the next circle and then, if one was found, push it onto the `ring` array.
 When `findCandidate` returns to the starting point or was unable to find a unwrapped circle, we break from the loop.

 This is the code for finding the next circle: